top of page

 That might mean:

-• Forgiving the person you lost, if their actions caused you pain.
+• Forgiving your late husband, if their actions caused you pain

-• Forgiving others you feel may have been at fault.
+• Forgiving others you feel may have been at fault/contributed

-But what if you don’t feel like forgiving, or like you can?
+But what if you don’t feel like forgiving, or doubt you can?

-We want to be able to authentically and honestly work through these things.
-While I believe forgiveness is not a feeling (but rather a choice to release what is "owed" to you), I also recognize it is not the simple "one and done" that the faith community likes to pressure people into.
+While I believe forgiveness is not a feeling (but rather a choice to release what is "owed" to you), I also recognize it is not the simple "one and done" that the faith community sometimes pushes.

 Because carrying unforgiveness won’t change the past—but it will shape your future.
 And you deserve a future that isn’t weighed down by chains you were never meant to carry.